by Philip Boxer

 In practice, there is always a gap between the services available to treat the patient and the patient’s particular needs – what we shall call a value deficit, the value being the value to the patient of the services provided.
-‘Value’ here is the way the patient values the services provides, which may or may not be expressible in monetary terms.
-Value in these terms is therefore to be distinguished from the supply-side value to the service provider of the services provided, which is defined by the difference between their costs and their sales value.
+‘Value’ here is the way the patient values the services provided, which may or may not be expressible in monetary terms.
+Demand-side value in these terms is therefore to be distinguished from the supply-side value to the service provider of the services provided, which is defined by the difference between their costs and their sales value.

 A recent study by McKinsey’s of the costs of chronic healthcare in Germany showed over 80% of costs arose from patients with conditions that were chronic: GPs were having to manage services through the life of the patient’s condition, with the ways in which this through-life management was provided having a significant impact on the through-life costs of the patient’s condition.